 Greater communication between the LCFS and external organisations has continued to result in improved levels of intelligence, in accordance with Data Protection and legal sharing provisions.
-Direct links of support have been established through Dyfed Powys Police, and the Local Authority Fraud teams, to enhance the ability of Counter Fraud activity across the geographical region.
+Information sharing protocols are being progressed between the Health Board and Local Authorities to enhance the potential for Counter Fraud activity across the geographical region; however, it is recognised that further collaborative work is necessary, and relevant actions to develop these areas have been incorporated into the 2021/22 workplan.

-The Counter Fraud Team have taken a proactive approach to fraud risks throughout 2019/20.
+The Counter Fraud Team has taken a proactive approach to fraud risks throughout 2020/21, responding to emerging risks identified during the pandemic.
 The Team now assess fraud risk in line with Health Board policy and procedure.
 This is in line with revised NHS Counter Fraud Authority Standards and wider strategy to give greater weighting to prevent fraud.

-Advice has also been provided for managers, patients, contractors and staff when required, and the service is able to demonstrate that it is an asset for improving systems as well as applying appropriate sanctions, where those systems may have been abused.
+Advice has also been provided for managers, patients, contractors and staff when required, and the service is able to demonstrate that it is an asset for improving systems, as well as applying appropriate sanctions where those systems may have been abused.
 Policy and departmental documentation reviews have been completed as a matter of routine during all enquiries, and fraud proofing advice offered and implemented where required.
 A renewed focus on this type of counter fraud activity is being driven by NHS Counter Fraud Authority.
-Increased capture of data is proposed in this area to attempt to give insight into the impact of counter fraud work in the form of savings made (or fraud losses prevented) to highlight and measure the effectiveness of work in this area.
+Increased capture of data is proposed in this area to attempt to provide insight into the impact of counter fraud work in the form of savings made (or fraud losses prevented), to highlight and measure the effectiveness of work in this area.

-The sharing of fraud alerts and staff alerts around Counter fraud have been frequently promoted with fraud and drug alerts being communicated, utilising a variety of mediums to deliver such messages.
-These include staff briefings, global email, newsletter, and occasionally social media platforms.
+Fraud alerts and staff alerts around Counter Fraud have been frequently issued, including fraud and drug alerts, utilising a variety of mediums to deliver such messages.
+These include staff briefings, global email, newsletters, and occasionally social media platforms.
 The drug fraud alerts have also been subject to review and agreed actions through a structured delivery approach, with the LCFS sitting upon the Local Intelligence Group for the region, alongside partners both internally and externally.

-A successful use of applicable sanctions has been utilised by the Counter Fraud team in its dealings with alleged fraud, bribery or corruption.
+Applicable sanctions have been successfully utilised by the Counter Fraud team in its dealings with alleged fraud, bribery or corruption.
 Evidence of criminal, civil and disciplinary sanctions can be demonstrated, ensuring that resource is put to best use.
-Effective sanctions are also essential in acting as effective deterrents.
+Sanctions are also essential in acting as effective deterrents.

-The Counter Fraud Team were quick to recognise the increase in fraud threat relating to COVID-19.
-An immediate response was launched to keep staff aware of the increased fraud risk - this covered both increased risk to the Health Board as well as updates on emerging scams for individuals.
-The Team also revisited risk assessments around key threat areas of Finance, Procurement and Recruitment.
-A work plan action for 2020/21 has been added to review business conducted during the pandemic with fraud detection exercises to be undertaken around key threat areas.
-A formal document outlining counter fraud response to COVID-19 increased fraud risk will be submitted to the Audit & Risk Assurance Committee early 2020/21.
+The Counter Fraud Team was quick to recognise the increase in fraud threat relating to COVID-19.
+An immediate response was launched to keep staff aware of the increased fraud risk - this covered both increased risk to the Health Board as well as updates on emerging scams which might impact individuals.
+The LCFS have revisited risk assessments around key threat areas of Finance, Procurement and Recruitment.
+A work plan action for 2020/21 was added, to review business conducted during the pandemic with fraud detection exercises to be undertaken around key threat areas.
+A formal document outlining Counter Fraud response to COVID-19 increased fraud risk was submitted to the Audit & Risk Assurance Committee early 2020/21.